-Join Brian Bradley for an in-depth discussion in this video How we use deflectors, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video How we use deflectors, part of Learning Particle Flow in 3ds Max 2013.

 Although technically speaking not a part of the particle flow…tool set as such, deflector space swaps in 3DS Max will…nevertheless play an integral role in the creation of many…of the particle effects that we will build inside the application.…This is because, by default, particles in 3DS Max, as well…as in other 3D applications, have no awareness of geometric objects found…in a scene.…Meaning that even though we may be generating…what appears to be a solid object or objects…from our particle system, there will still be no…natural collisions or interactions between particles and scene elements.…